alexr101/Corona-Tile-Game/README.md

 To use the level builder go to Game.Config and set config.LevelBuilder.active to true and config.gridData to 'mock'.
 You will start with a blank level.
 You can click on any spot to change tile type.
 If you'd like to the level you created on app refresh then set config.gridData to 'json'.

+## Architecture

+* Runtime - Handles all functionality executed on every frame.
+Split up into Object Oriented Runtime Behaviors
+* Sprites - Creates Sprites, and makes its sheets and sequences available by object name. (ie Sprite.electricity.sheet) Used in Game Blocks to give object obj.sprite and obj.sequence properties.